 1.)
 I have to get ready for school too

-Obviously, I knew I would have to get my 4-year-old daughter Addy ready in the mornings, but I did not realize that me and my two-year-old would also have to be presentable by eight in the morning.
+Obviously, I knew I would have to get my daughter ready in the mornings, but I did not realize that me and my two-year-old would also have to be presentable by eight in the morning.

 Cue the dry shampoo.